-At a time when I found Portugal, to the south of Porto, very drab and lifeless, I wasn’t expecting much as we zipped north on the Alfa Pendular train from Albufeira to Porto.
+At a time when I found Portugal, to the south of Porto, to be very drab and lifeless, I wasn’t expecting much as we zipped north on the Alfa Pendular train from Albufeira to Porto.
 My dear wife insisted we stop in Porto (or rather Oporto), before departing for the Balkans.
-Up until recently, I had no real knowledge of the region, except that it is the home of port wine, which I love.
+Up to that point, I had no real knowledge of the region, except that it is the home of port wine, which I love.
 That was all the motivation I needed.
-I like it when my expectations are wildly inaccurate.

 Porto was buzzing when we arrived at the station.
 People going about their business, plague masks on in tighter quarters, but still living like life was worth living instead of hiding from.
 It was nice.
 After our taxi ride to the hotel, we were welcomed by the friendly and helpful staff and shown to our spotless room (this level of cleanliness was something we enjoyed everywhere in Portugal), though we were hours early.
 Which left plenty of time to explore.
 So we did.